astronomer/docs/astro/kubernetes-executor.md

 The Kubernetes executor runs each Airflow task in a dedicated Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 On Astro, you can customize these Pods on a per-task basis using a `pod_override` configuration.
 If a task doesn't contain a `pod_override` configuration, it runs using the default Pod as configured in your Deployment resource settings.

-This document explains how to customize individual Pods for tasks that run with the Kubernetes executor.
-To configure the default Pod specification for a Deployment, see [Deployment resources](deployment-resources.md#configure-kubernetes-pod-resources).
+This document explains how to customize worker Pods at the task level.
+To configure the default Pod for a Deployment, see [Deployment resources](deployment-resources.md#configure-kubernetes-pod-resources).
 To learn whether the Kubernetes executor is suitable for your use case, see [Executors overview](executors-overview.md).

 :::info